BBaysinger/bb-portfolio/docs/private-content-workflow.md

 Notes:

 - CV experience imports are intentionally controlled by `cv-experiences/order.yaml`, not by auto-importing every YAML file in the folder.
 This is the preferred workflow because it gives the developer explicit control over inclusion and ordering in Payload.
-- The root pull commands are meant for copying authored production content back into sibling `../cms-seedings` so local/dev imports can use the same content.
+- The root pull commands are meant for copying authored production content back into sibling `../cms-content-variants/<target>` so local/dev imports can use the same content.
-- `content:pull:prod:cv-experiences` also syncs production CV logos into `../cms-seedings/cv-experience-logos/` before exporting YAML so the seedings stay importable.
+- `content:pull:prod:cv-experiences` also syncs production CV logos into the configured content root before exporting YAML so that target stays importable.
 - Use `USE_GITHUB_SECRETS=true` or equivalent prod env access when invoking the backend export scripts directly.
-- A practical short-term path for targeted variants is to point these commands at different content roots, for example `../cms-seedings/variants/<target>`, while keeping Payload itself as a single effective site state.
+- A practical short-term path for targeted variants is to point these commands at different content roots, for example `../cms-content-variants/<target>`, while keeping Payload itself as a single effective site state.

 ## Possible future direction